adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 ## 1. It's easy to forget

 When the user starts typing the placeholder disappears.
 This makes it easy to forget.
-The hint is there to guide the user and so should always be available.
+The hint is there to guide the user and so it should always be available for reference.

 <div class="image">
 	<figure>